huwg59/hw_slicekit_system/module_XA-SK-SDRAM/README.rst

-The SDRAM Slice card provides a large external random access memory to sliceKIT, perfect for any application where a large external data buffer is required: image buffering for a display controller, audio buffering for effects processing, or perhaps data capture, processing and logging.
+The SDRAM sliceCARD provides a large external random access memory to sliceKIT, perfect for any application where a large external data buffer is required: image buffering for a display controller, audio buffering for effects processing, or perhaps data capture, processing and logging.

 Features
 --------

    * 8 MByte SDRAM
-   * Clock speed upto 50MHz
+   * Clock speed up to 50 MHz
-   * Data rate upto 80MBytes/second
+   * Data rate up to 80MBytes/second

-Standalone Demo
+Standalone demo
 ---------------
-The standalone demo for this slice card provides a simple example of reading and writing memory using the SDRAM xSOFTip.
+The standalone demo for this sliceCARD provides a simple example of reading and writing memory using the SDRAM xSOFTip.

 BUY NOW